davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 [e.g. @OReilly2010; @Fischer2010], this corresponds to steady-state
 geotherms of 70-80 mW/m^2.

-We next turn to the accuracy of this extrapolation from heat flow values, and its implication for understanding the thermal structure of the lithosphere.
+We next turn to the accuracy of this extrapolation from heat flow values, and their implication for understanding the thermal structure of the lithosphere.